antonkulaga/scala-js-binding/README.md

 How views and bindings work
 ---------------------------

-In order to benefit from html bindings you should create scalajs classes that inherit from views (for instance OrdinaryView) and connect them to html
+In order to benefit from html bindings you should:
+Declare attributes for views and properties in html.
 For instance taken following html:
 ```html
 <div class="right menu" data-view="login">
     <div class="item"  data-showif="isSigned">